Idaho Democratic lawmakers ask for postponement of legislative session due to pandemic

 They argued that bringing together more than a hundred lawmakers at the Statehouse amid the pandemic would not only set a bad example but could also make a bad situation even worse.

-The lawmakers noted that neighboring states have opted to either postpone their sessions, to hold virtual sessions, or to require masks and social distancing for in-person sessions.
+"It feels reckless in the extreme, I mean it feels like the legislature would be responsible for putting on probably the most dangerous event in the state," she said..

-"We are not aware of any other state that plans to move forward with legislative proceedings as if there is no pandemic," they said.
+The letter from Democratic lawmakers noted that neighboring states have opted to either postpone their sessions, to hold virtual sessions, or to require masks and social distancing for in-person sessions.

-"We urge you not to distinguish Idaho as the most reckless legislature in America," they wrote, adding that previous requests for mask requirements or virtual proceedings have been denied by the Republican leadership.
+"We are not aware of any other state that plans to move forward with legislative proceedings as if there is no pandemic," they said in the letter.

 Vaccines are being shipped throughout Idaho starting this week, but because vulnerable populations and frontline workers are being prioritized, the general population at-large will not be vaccinated for several months.

 "Why subject legislators, their families, staff, journalists and the public to a highly dangerous environment when we can do all the necessary work a few months later at a vastly reduced risk once vaccines have been made widely available?"
-Stennett and Rubel asked.
+Stennett and Rubel asked in the letter.
 "The state's business can be conducted more thoroughly and thoughtfully later, at a time when we are not racing to shorten proceedings due to unprecedented health threats."

 Noting that postponing the session would allow Idahoans a more meaningful voice in the legislature, the lawmakers said, "many citizens want to attend hearings and testify in person, and could do so safely in a few months.
 Let's give them that opportunity, and not force the people of Idaho to choose between their health and their civic voice."